nginx-proxy/nginx-proxy/README.md

 [acme-companion](https://github.com/nginx-proxy/acme-companion) is a lightweight companion container for the nginx-proxy.
 It allows the automated creation/renewal of SSL certificates using the ACME protocol.

-Set `DHPARAM_GENERATION` environment variable to `false` to disabled Diffie-Hellman parameters completely.
+Set `DHPARAM_GENERATION` environment variable to `false` to disable Diffie-Hellman parameters completely.
 This will also ignore auto-generation made by `nginx-proxy`.
 The default value is `true`

 ```console
 docker run -e DHPARAM_GENERATION=false ....